 Things To Do

 We are very close to the Jurassic Coast World Heritage Site and there is no shortage of things to do in the area.
 We are also very well provided-for with excellent places to dine.
 Please see our 'Things To Do' links for some suggestions and further links - and do remember to book up in advance for many of the things we mention as places are often limited and do sell-out.
+Of course, you can always join in on one of our weekday courses too - full details are here.

 Access statement: There is a five minute walk down from the car park to the Woodland Workshop and Crafty Camping facilities.
 This path is well drained, lit at night and made of stone scalpings and wood-chip but is not suitable for wheelchair or limited mobility access.
-There are also boardwalks within the woods to some of the tents and to the communal sauna yurt; these are roped off on one side but open on the other where the drop to the marshy ground is small.
+There are also boardwalks within the woods to some of the tents and to the shared sauna yurt; these are roped off on one side but open on the other where the drop to the marshy ground is small.
 Visitors with limited mobility and wheelchair users can be driven to the main workshop area by special arrangement by 4x4.
-The communal flushing loos have ramps and space for wheelchair users, however the rest of the site is by its nature not suitable for wheelchairs.
-Please call us, 01460 221 102, to discuss any specific circumstances.
+The shared flushing loos have ramps and space for wheelchair users, however the rest of the site is by its nature not suitable for wheelchairs.
+Please call us, 01460 221 102, to discuss any specific requirements.

 Important Things To Note

 Unfortunately we cannot accept dogs with campers or course guests - sorry.
-The woods are full of pheasants and deer!

 In order to maintain the atmosphere and look of the Woodland Workshop we do not allow additional tents or camper vans in the woods.